ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 # Actual State vs Reference States {#statetypes}

-Appraisal policies (Appraisal Policy for Evidence, and Appraisal Policy for Attestation Results) involve comparing the actual-state of an Attester against desired or undesired states, in order to determine how trustworthy the Attester is for its purposes.
+Appraisal policies (Appraisal Policy for Evidence, and Appraisal Policy for Attestation Results) involve comparing the actual state of an Attester against desired or undesired states, in order to determine how trustworthy the Attester is for its purposes.
 The state of an Attester represents its composition of components of execution environments (its "shape" or "composition"), typically in a hierarchical